Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 In general:

-· It must be issued by an official veterinarian authorized in Spain (your regular veterinarian is not sufficient).
+· It must be issued by an authorized official veterinarian in Spain (not just your regular vet).

-· In Spain, it is processed through the Ministry of Agriculture and is normally issued in English and Spanish.
+· In Spain, it is processed through the Ministry of Agriculture, and is usually issued in English and Spanish.

-· It is usually valid for 10 days from the date of issue (check dates according to your flight).
+· Its validity is usually 10 days from issuance (check dates according to your flight).

-· It must clearly indicate the microchip number, the vaccinations administered (including rabies), and the animal's state of health.
+· It must clearly indicate the microchip number, the vaccines administered (including rabies), and the animal's health status.

 You can find detailed information on the MAPA website: https://servicio.mapama.gob.es or go directly to your regional agricultural office or veterinarian authorized for exports.

-· A valid rabies vaccination, administered by a licensed veterinarian.
+· A valid rabies vaccine, administered by an authorized veterinarian.

-· A complete rabies vaccination certificate in English, signed by the veterinarian and including vaccine details (brand name, batch number, date of administration, expiration date, etc.).
+· A complete rabies vaccination certificate in English, with the veterinarian's signature and vaccine details (trade name, lot number, administration date, expiration date...).

-In addition, in some cases (for example, if you have lived in a high-risk country in the last 6 months), a neutralizing antibody test (rabies titer), issued by an approved laboratory, may also be required.
+Additionally, in some cases (for example, if you have lived in a risk country in the last 6 months), a neutralizing antibody test (rabies titer) issued by an accredited laboratory may also be required.

-Consult the official CDC form to find out what documentation you specifically need: CDC Dog Import Form Tool
+Check the official CDC form to find out exactly what documentation you need: CDC Dog Import Form Tool

 Health requirements and customs checks